kurt-krueckeberg/open-fda-device-events/docs/api.md

 |single_use_flag|string|whether the device was labeled for single use or not.|
 |source_type|array of strings|the manufacturer-reported source of the adverse event report.|
 |type_of_report|array of strings|the type of report.|

+## Prospective List of relavant fields

+### Device-type related

+device.generic_name The generic or common name of the suspect medical device or a generally descriptive name (e.g.  urological catheter, heart pacemaker, patient restraint, etc.

+device.device_report_product_code Three-letter fda product classification code. medical devices are classified under 21 cfr parts  862-892.

+### Event-type related

+event_type  That is associated with an adverse event

+adverse_event_flag  Whether the report is about an incident where the use of the device is suspected to have resulted in an adverse outcome in a patient.

+### Report content related

+type_of_report 	array of strings 	the type of report

+mdr_text.text 	narrative text or problem description.

+mdr_text.text_type_code  String that describes the type of narrative contained within the text field.

+mdr_text.date_report  	date the initial reporter (whoever initially provided information to the user facility, manufacturer, or importer) provided the information about the event.

+mdr_report_key 	string 	a unique identifier for a report.

+### Date related

+patient.date_received 	string 	date the report about this patient was received.

+### Outcome related

+patient.sequence_number_outcome 	array of strings 	outcome associated with the adverse event for this patient. expect wide variability in this field; each string in the list of strings may contain multiple outcomes, separated by commas, and with numbers, which may or may not be related to the patient_sequence_number.

+### Date related

+report_date 	string 	date of the report, or the date that the report was forwarded to the manufacturer and/or the fda.

+report_source_code 	string 	source of the adverse event report

 ### Examples